openzipkin-contrib/zipkin-secondary-sampling/docs/design.md

 This use case is interesting because the trigger occurs at the same node that provisions the sampling key.
 Also, it involves skipping the `api` service, which may cause some technical concerns at the forwarding layer.

 #### Example flow
 Similar `authcache`, the gateway adds the sampling key `gatewayplay` to the `sampling` field.
 ```
 sampling: gatewayplay
 ```

-As the gateway itself is also a participant, internally it triggers a sampling decision based on out-of-band configuration.
-If that decision is accept, then only the `gatewayplay` key is propagated.
-If it was drop, then the key is redacted.
-In other words, a sampling key could be added and deleted before ever being encoded as a header, when the node provisioning the sampling key is also a participant.
+This use case shows that provisioning and triggering a sampling decision are decoupled even in the same node.
+First, a `gatewayplay` sampling key is provisioned based on out-of-band configuration.
+It is immediately evaluated, against the configured rate.
+If sampled, the `lastSpanId` parameter will be sent downstream.

 Let's assume the decision was pass.
 The gateway service records the request regardless of B3 headers and appends `gatewayplay` to `span.tags.sampled_keys` when reporting the span.
 Outbound headers include the name of the sampling key and the span ID of the outbound request.
 ```
-sampling: gatewayplay;spanId=26bd982d53f50d1f
+sampling: gatewayplay;lastSpanId=26bd982d53f50d1f
 ```

 The sampling field is unaltered as it passes the api service because out-of-band configuration does not trigger on the key `gatewayplay`.
 The api service would only report data if the request was B3 sampled.

+The play service is configured participate and to honor the sample rate.
+It only triggers when both the `gatewayplay` sampling key exists and it has a `lastSpanId` parameter.
+Triggering regardless of `lastSpanId`, would be effectively 100% sampling.
+As `lastSpanId` is only present when upstream sampled, this guarantees the intended rate.

-The api service triggers on this key.
-Noticing the last span ID is not its parent, it uses the propagated `spanId=26bd982d53f50d1f` as its parent ID when reporting the span.
+Assuming that was present, play records the request.
+When reporting the span to Zipkin, it notices the last span ID is not its parent.
+To ensure the trace isn't hierarchically broken, it uses the propagated `lastSpanId=26bd982d53f50d1f` as its parent ID when reporting the span.
 Literally, this would be `b3,gatewayplay;parentId=26bd982d53f50d1f` if b3 was also sampled.

 A trace forwarder could then use that data to fix the hierarchy.
 Possibly like this when sending to the `gatewayplay` participant: